MicrosoftDocs/power-automate-docs/articles/use-chatgpt-plugin.md

 ## Environment support

 Currently the flows that are created and run need to be in the tenants default environment.
-We're working on a setup experience for the plugin that will allow users to choose nondefault environments to associate the plugin with.
+We're working on a setup experience for the plugin that will allow users to choose non-default environments to associate the plugin with.

 ## Frequently asked questions

-* What is the Copilot Plugins connector?
+* What is the Skills Plugins connector?
-  * The Copilot Plugins connector is a new built-in connector that includes the **Run from Copilot** trigger and **Respond to Copilot** action.
+  * The Skills Plugins connector is a new built-in connector that includes the **Run from Copilot** trigger and **Respond to Copilot** action.
 It enables ChatGPT and Microsoft Copilots to discover and run cloud flows separately from your other flows.
-* Can I run long-running flows from ChatGPT?
-  * When using **Run from Copilot** trigger to run flows from ChatGPT and the **Respond to Copilot** action is also used, the actions executing before the response must complete within two minutes.
-Flows that run asynchronously without a response back to Copilot don't have a time limitation.
 * How can I manage what connectors and actions are available to flows run from ChatGPT?
   * [Power Platform data loss prevention (DLP) policies](/power-platform/admin/wp-data-loss-prevention) provide control over which connectors and actions can be used by cloud flows, including flows with the **Run from Copilot** trigger.
 Admins can manage these policies from the [Power Platform Admin Center](https://admin.powerplatform.com).
 * Are all the flows in my tenant and Power Platform environments shared with ChatGPT?